genestack/user-docs/docs/user-guide/quick-start/contributor-api.md

 4. **Enter Parameters**: Add the link to where the file is stored (e.g., AWS) and click **Execute**.
 ![Param](quick-start-images/post-samples-param.png)

+    * !!! warning "Template accession should be changed to the actual."

 5. **Check the Response**: The response will show that the sample metadata import has started.
 An execution job ID will be assigned to the import process, **1269** in this particular example.